uwcartlab/mapstudy/README.md

 ## What is the status of MapStudy?

-The MapStudy framework is currently Version 1.0.
+The MapStudy framework is currently in Version 1.0.

 ## Can I have a preview please?